 One such SaaS digital transformation examples is Dropbox, the popular file hosting service platform.
 When it started its operations, Dropbox gave out licenses in the six-figure range and bound the customer with 5-year contracts to make the model work.

-By digitizing itself, it did away with selling licenses for on-premise software and charging annual maintenance costs and revamped itself as a subscription-based service provider.
+By digitizing itself, it did away with selling licenses for on-premise software like intranet and charging annual maintenance costs and revamped itself as a subscription-based service provider.
 Dropbox opted for a freemium model, allowing customers to sign up and get 2GB of free cloud-based storage.